Ask Keri: Is sourdough bread good for you?

 The Hidden Benefits of Sourdough Bread

 The cultures don’t survive the baking process (bummer!), but lactic acid is created (bonus!), and that does the body a whole lot of good.

-Lactic acid helps decrease the levels of phytic acid in bread (phytic acid interferes with the absorption of certain nutrients, which is a bad thing).
-This in turn, helps other nutrients become more readily available, digestible and absorbable.
+Lactic acid helps decrease the levels of phytic acid in sourdough bread.
+(Phytic acid interferes with the absorption of certain nutrients, which is a bad thing).
+This in turn, helps other nutrients become more readily available, and easier to digest and absorb.
 Teamwork makes the dream work.